 \section{Introduction}

 Reinhart \cite{Re59} introduced the notion of \emph{basic cohomology} as a cohomology theory for the leaf space of a foliation.
 It turns out to be a very useful tool in the study of Riemannian foliations.
 Killing foliation is an important class of Riemannian foliations, and is known to possess a type of \lq\lq \emph{internal}" symmetry given by the transverse action of their structural Lie algebras.
-In order to study this important type of symmetries, Goertsches and T\"{o}ben \cite{GT10} proposed the notion of \emph{equivariant basic cohomology}.
-Among other things, they proved a Borel type localization theorem for the transverse actions of the structural Lie algebras on Killing foliations.
-Lin and Sjamaar \cite{LS18} generalized their result to the transverse isometric action of an arbitrary Lie algebra on a general Riemannian foliation.
+In order to study this important type of symmetries, Goertsches--T\"{o}ben \cite{GT10} proposed the notion of \emph{equivariant basic cohomology}, and established a Borel type localization theorem for the transverse actions of structural Lie algebras on Killing foliations.
+Lin--Sjamaar \cite{LS18} generalized their result to the transverse isometric action of an arbitrary Lie algebra on a general Riemannian foliation.

-In a slightly different direction, Lin and Sjamaar \cite{LS17} considered Hamiltonian action of a compact Lie group on a transversely symplectic foliation.
-They discovered that when the action is \emph{clean}, components of a moment map must be Morse-Bott functions, and extended Atiyah-Guillemin-Sternberg-Kirwan convexity theorem to clean Hamiltonian actions.
-Lin and Yang \cite{LY17} studied Hamiltonian actions on a transversely symplectic foliation from Hodge theoretic viewpoint, and established in this setup the equivariant formality result for the equivariant basic cohomology.
-In the current paper, building on the equivariant formality result in \cite{LY17} and the Borel localization result in \cite{LS18}, we establish the following foliated version of the Kirwan injectivity theorem in symplectic geometry.
+In a different direction, Lin--Sjamaar \cite{LS17} considered Hamiltonian action of a compact Lie group on a transversely symplectic foliation.
+They discovered that when the action is \emph{clean}, components of a moment map must be Morse--Bott functions, and extended Atiyah--Guillemin--Sternberg--Kirwan convexity theorem to clean Hamiltonian actions.
+Lin--Yang \cite{LY17} studied Hamiltonian actions on a transversely symplectic foliation from Hodge theoretic viewpoint, and established in this setup the equivariant formality result for the equivariant basic cohomology.

-\begin{thm} Let $(M, \mathcal{F})$ be a transversely symplectic foliation on a closed manifold $M$ that is also Riemannian.
-Suppose that $(M, \mathcal{F})$ satisfies the transverse hard Lefschetz property, that there is a Hamiltonian action of a compact torus $G$ on $M$.
-Let $X$ be the fixed-leaf set of $M$ and $i: X\hookrightarrow M$ the inclusion map.
-Then the localization homomorphism in equivariant basic cohomology